kristuff/minitoring/README.md

 ## How it works ?
-Minitoring is primarily based on [ezservermonitor-web](https://github.com/shevabam/ezservermonitor-web) and extends it with more features.
+Minitoring is inspired from [ezservermonitor-web](https://github.com/shevabam/ezservermonitor-web).

 Basic monitoring commands can be made by web server process without admin permissions.
 Such data are available via a *standard* web API (protected by a login system).
 For some features (logs reader, packages, fail2ban stats...), app must be run with root privileges: Minitoring comes with a WebSocket server wich is run as service and completes the web API (protected by a token).